 If you are thinking about using your FSA or HSA as a financing option for LASIK, here are a few facts to consider:

-- If your specific program provides a “grace period,” you may have a small window – between one and a few months at the beginning of the year – to combine any remaining FSA or HSA funds from the previous year with the FSA or HSA funds from the current year.
-This may help you pay for healthcare expenses – such as LASIK – in excess of the annual cap using your combined FSA or HSA funds.
+- If your specific program provides a “grace period,” you may have a small window – between one and a few months at the beginning of the year – to combine any remaining FSA funds from the previous year with the FSA funds from the current year.
+This may help you pay for healthcare expenses – such as LASIK – in excess of the annual cap using your combined FSA funds.

 - Married couples and families have a higher contribution limit ($6,750 with an HSA).
 This family contribution is a good financing option for LASIK, as it will likely cover the cost of using the most advanced technologies.